herrickfung/eyetracking/README.md

 all other files (listed below) needs to be under the same directory as your code file
 - EyeLinkCoreGraphicsPsychoPy.py
-- three .wav files
+- the three .wav files
-- images folder
+- the images folder

+the /images/practice_set directory is the stimuli set for practice.py to run, you may remove it later